 📂 Next up: Click the 'After Slack' tab

-- They have a public channel called #triage-ios, where reps can raise customer problems.
+public channel called #triage-android, where reps can raise customer problems.

-- When an engineer is looking at a problem, they emoji react with 👀 , to let the rep know they're looking into it, and a ✅ when resolved.
+When an engineer is looking at a problem, they emoji react with 👀 , to let the rep know they're looking into it, and a ✅ when resolved.
+Team members use

 🎉 You're done!
 Move onto the next workflow.

 Rory's team works in two week sprints, and they need to stay aligned each day.

 Before Slack, : the team held a daily standup to touch base; however, Rory found these meetings tended to drag on and eat into his team’s productivity

 The team was remote and it was hard to find a time that worked for everyone.

 Team members would have their heads buried in their phones when others were speaking.